picocms/Pico/upgrade.md

 layout: docs
 title: Upgrade
 headline: Upgrade Pico 0.8 or 0.9 to Pico 1.0
+description: We worked hard to make the upgrade process to Pico 1.0 as easy as possible - and we think we made the grade.
 toc:
     how-to-upgrade:
         _title: How to upgrade?
-        required-steps: Required Steps
-        optional-steps:
-            _title: Optional Steps
         routing-system: Routing system
         drop-of--pagecontent--and-the-new-picoparsepagescontent-plugin: Drop of `{{ page.content }}`
         drop-of--pageexcerpt--and-the-new-picoexcerpt-plugin: Drop of `{{ page.excerpt }}`
         ensure-restricted-access-to-content-directory: Ensure restricted access to `content` directory
 gh_release: v1.0.0-beta.1
 ---

 ## How to upgrade?

-We worked hard to make the upgrade process to Pico 1.0 as easy as possible - and we think we made the grade.

-### Required Steps

 Usually you don't have to consider anything special when upgrading a existing Pico 0.8 or 0.9 installation to Pico 1.0.
 You basically can follow the regular [upgrade instructions][UpgradeInstructions] as if we updated the `MINOR` version.